 Additionally, the Advanced Power Alliance promotes the development of energy resources as clean, reliable, and affordable sources of power.
 The Alliance is the advanced power industry’s voice within the fourteen states of the Electric Reliability Council of Texas (ERCOT) and Southwest Power Pool (SPP) systems: Arkansas, Iowa, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, South Dakota, Texas and Wyoming.

-Mark represents its members in Oklahoma’s policy forums, seeking to encourage and support the production of electricity through the use of wind generators and solar power.
+Mark engages in Oklahoma’s policy forums to encourage the growth of Oklahoma’s energy resources with continued diversification of the power generation portfolio into wind, solar, battery storage.
+He also represents its members in Oklahoma’s policy forums, seeking to encourage and support the production of electricity through the use of renewables.

 Mark was previously with Oklahoma Farm Bureau where he served as Vice President of Field Operations.
 Mark worked closely with the membership of Farm Bureau to engage in the legislative process.
 He worked to educate members and the public about important legislative issues that impacted the agricultural industry.
 In his time with Farm Bureau he traveled the state and served as the liaison to the Greater Oklahoma City Chamber and Tulsa Regional Chamber.